vanwagon/Multiple-Linear-Regression-Automotive-Sales-Python-Model/README.md

-Multivariate Regression Model to draw relationships between spend and website metrics.
+Multivariate Regression Model to understand relationships between types of marketing spend and website metrics.
 ***Data has been masked and randomized for confidentiality***